FredHutch/octapus/README.md

 The CSV table of genomes to query can be obtained from the [NCBI Genome Portal](https://www.ncbi.nlm.nih.gov/genome/browse#!/overview/).
 This portal allows you to filter to your organisms of interest and download a summary of those genomes as a CSV table.
-That is the file which can be used as an input to BOFFO.
+That is the file which can be used as an input to OCTAPUS.

 NOTE: All gene names in the FASTA input file must contain letters (cannot entirely consist of numbers)

 ## Narrative Summary

-BOFFO is a tool that can be used to identify when a set of query genes are located in adjacent positions across a set of reference genomes.
-In the first step of analysis, BOFFO aligns a set of amino acid query sequences against a set of reference genomes.
+OCTAPUS is a tool that can be used to identify when a set of query genes are located in adjacent positions across a set of reference genomes.
+In the first step of analysis, OCTAPUS aligns a set of amino acid query sequences against a set of reference genomes.
 When a single query sequence is provided per-gene, the alignment is performed using tBLASTn.
 When multiple query sequences are provided per-gene, a position-specific scoring matrix (PSSM) is created with psiBLAST, and that PSSM is aligned against the reference genomes using tBLASTn.

-After aligning all query genes, BOFFO will identify when any combination of genes are found in adjacent positions (within a fixed nucleotide distance).
+After aligning all query genes, OCTAPUS will identify when any combination of genes are found in adjacent positions (within a fixed nucleotide distance).
 Those groups of genes are summarized by membership (which genes are next to each other) and orientation (their relative position on the forward and